 Here Comes Everyone (HCE) is a Coventry-based, bi-annual (aiming to become quarterly again soon!) literary magazine of poetry, fiction, articles and artwork.
 We aim to be open and accessible to everyone, both our readership and contributors, and we encourage submissions from all across the globe.
 Each issue tackles topical and interesting themes, such as NHS, Heroes, Colours and Brutality.
-The magazine was founded by Adam Steiner and Gary Sykes-Blythe of Silhouette Press in 2012, and handed over to Matthew Barton and Raef Boylan in early 2016.
-All four share the goal of creating a magazine that they themselves would want to read.
-For every issue, the HCE team are seeking submissions that respond to the theme in creative and engaging ways.
+The magazine was founded by Silhouette Press in 2012, handed over to be co-managed by Mairnan Barton and Raef Boylan in early 2016 and is now run by Raef and the current team.
+All members of the HCE team share the goal of creating a magazine that we ourselves would want to read.
+For every issue, we are seeking submissions that respond to the theme in creative and engaging ways.

 Meet the Team